mysql/mysql-shell-plugins/mrs_plugin/examples/readme.md

 Each MRS example project consists of three components.

 1. The MySQL database schema that will hold the application data (`db_schema`).
-2. The MRS schema dump that exposes selected database objects of the applications MySQL database schema .(`mrs_schema`) via REST endpoints.
+2. The MRS schema dump that exposes selected database objects of the applications MySQL database schema (`mrs_schema`) via REST endpoints.
 3. The Progressive Web App's (PWA) application source code (`app_code`) that makes REST calls against the REST endpoints to implement the application logic.

 ## Build and Deploy a MRS Example Project